chrisvdp/yeastwranglers-www/src/_posts/2021-11-24-2021-AGM-Announcements.md

   - **Trappist comp**: Winners will be announced at December meeting
   - Other Club activities
 		- 2020 Winter advent went well
-		- 2021 Summer advent, another success (run by Matthew Carne)
+		- 2021 Summer advent, another success (run by Matthew C)
-		- 2021 Winter advent upcoming, share is this weekend (run by Matthew Carne)
+		- 2021 Winter advent upcoming, share is this weekend (run by Matthew C)
 3. Financial Report
   - Finance package was sent out to members in good standing prior to the AGM.